PaulinaStypinska/talks-and-lectures-app/README.md

 ```

-And an example of a test:
+And here is an example of a test:

 ```
     it('should create venues', function(done) {